ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Efficient network factories

 [Actyx](https://www.actyx.com/) is helping the manufacturers to upgrade their plants to the [_Industry 4.0_](https://en.wikipedia.org/wiki/Industry_4.0) era, meaning connecting the machines together for better performance, tolerance to failure, and flexibility.
 Actyx built a custom operating system on top of IPFS they deploy on all machines, so they emit metrics, receive orders, sync up information, and compute their next move locally.

+### Decentralized storage

+The [web3.storage](https://web3.storage) platform provides an IPFS-based storage service to safely secure and make your data available - giving developers the power of decentralized storage and content addressing via simple client libraries or an HTTP API.

 ## Lower your storage usage